Supermarine Spitfire prototype K5054: Prototype construction

 Construction on K5054 started in December 1934, although the design continued to evolve during the early stages of build, with the prototype gaining an oval rear fuselage, slightly reduced wing span and rear vision cockpit glazing behind the sliding canopy.

 Like many prototypes of mass-production designs, the first Type 300 had to be largely hand-built and although its general structure followed that of the proposed production design, its details differed in many ways.

 Although the basic wing plan was to stay the same for most production Spitfires, the prototype had integral tips and the alclad skinning was hand-cut to fit the double-curvature of the elliptical wing, the upper skinning being laid out in spanwise strips and the underside in chordwise strips.
 Similarly, the fuselage and tail was a single integrated assembly, with many small cowling panels to the engine.

 Other initial design features which would later be changed included a fixed-pitch propeller, a stubby and partially-recessed engine air intake, a diagonal edge to the rudder tip balance (which matched the edges of the tail plane tip balances) and a tail skid.
 Underneath the port wing the radiator duct intake ran flush with the starboard undercarriage leg bay, its opening conforming to the angle of the bay.
 Farther out towards the wingtip a long pitot tube projected from the leading edge.

 The Merlin engine was still under development when the airframe was finished.
 The engine fitted for initial trials was a prototype Merlin C 990 hp (738 kW), with six stub exhaust ports just protruding from each side, driving an Aero-Products "Watts" two-bladed, wooden fixed-pitch propeller.

 The prototype was allocated RAF serial number K5054.
 When first rolled out for ground tests in February 1936, no armament was installed and the undercarriage doors were also missing.
 Its RAF markings were applied direct onto the unpainted airframe.

-Mitchell wanted his Type 300, now named the Spitfire, to be as fast and sleek as possible.
+Mitchell wanted his Type 300, now named 'Spitfire', to be as fast and sleek as possible.
 After its first flights (see below), K5054 was given a high-grade paint finish closer to that on a Rolls-Royce car than a typical aeroplane.
 Workmen experienced on the car applied a coat of filler to cover all the rivets, panel joints and other surface blemishes, and rubbed it down to a smooth finish.
 They then applied several coats of paint to achieve a high gloss.
 The colour used has been the subject of debate.
 It has been variously described as "French Grey", "blue-grey", "pale blue" or "cerulean blue".
 The laborious finish proved fragile under flight conditions and also added excessively to the aircraft weight.
 It was later also applied to the Speed Spitfire.